Marjorie Decker: Early life and education

-Decker was born and raised in North Cambridge, Massachusetts.
-She grew up in public housing in Cambridgeport, and she graduated from high school at the Cambridge Rindge and Latin School.
-She received her Bachelor of Arts in social thought and political economy from the University of Massachusetts, Amherst, an MPA from the University of Massachusetts Boston, and a Master of Science from the John F. Kennedy School of Government of Harvard University in 2007.
+Decker was born and raised in Cambridge, Massachusetts and is a third generation Cantabrigian.
+Her father was a disabled Vietnam war veteran who worked as a security guard, while her mother was a nursing assistant.
+She grew up in public housing in Cambridgeport, and graduated from the Cambridge Rindge and Latin School.

+Decker received her Bachelor of Arts in social thought and political economy from the University of Massachusetts, Amherst, an MPA from the University of Massachusetts Boston, and a Master of Science from the John F. Kennedy School of Government of Harvard University in 2007.